 Gwen’s courses and research primarily focus on the health and well-being among older workers and the work/non-work interface, including work/non-work conflict, enhancement, and work/life balance.

 The MAP ERC’s interdisciplinary nature is unique among graduate programs and is one of the reasons Gwen finds it so impactful for students.
 “I am always struck by the strength of the research collaborations across our various fields of study and the opportunities to collaborate on projects serving organizations in our region,” she says.

 While continuing to conduct research on multiple topics under the umbrella of occupational health psychology, Gwen and her students have also conducted webinars for local organizations to address the impact of COVID-19 on employee mental health and well-being – a top concern of businesses across the country.
 The stressors of at-home online learning for many working parents have disrupted the way they function in all areas of life, most certainly in work.
 “COVID-19 has brought higher levels of work-related stress for multiple reasons,” says Gwen.
 “It has changed the nature of work itself (e.g. increased workload), and has brought economic insecurity / job insecurity, and far too much work/non-work and work/family conflict.”

-The value of human capital
+The value of workers

 For the future of the MAP ERC OHP program, and considering the current climate, Gwen remains hopeful.
 “I look forward to working collaboratively across disciplines to solve occupational health issues for organizations and workers and identifying new areas of overlap across fields that really facilitate occupational health research and practice.